Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Protocol for finding the optimal 1D chain of N qubits

-The $N$-qubit chain with the highest cost function value among all possible candidates is designated as chain $A$. \item To allow flexibility in chain selection, we identify additional candidates by selecting the next $x$ chains with the highest cost function values.
+The $N$-qubit chain with the highest cost function value among all possible candidates is designated as chain $A$.
+Note that finding the cost function of all chains on a device can be quite memory intensive, so we rely on a depth-first-search algorithm to find the chains with the highest cost function. \item To allow flexibility in chain selection, we identify additional candidates by selecting the next $x$ chains with the highest cost function values.
 Here, $x$ is an arbitrary number (defaulted to 15).
-This is important because, while chain A has the highest predicted performance, other chains with slightly lower cost function values may yield higher LF values when experimentally measured. \item From this set of $x$ chains, we choose two chains, $B$ and $C$, that have the fewest overlapping qubits with chain A and have fairly trivial differences among them.
+This is important because, while chain A has the highest predicted performance, other chains with slightly lower cost function values may yield higher layer fidelity values when experimentally measured. \item From this set of $x$ chains, we choose two chains, $B$ and $C$, that have the fewest overlapping qubits with chain A and have fairly trivial differences among them.
 Specifically, chain $B$ is the chain that has the largest number of non-overlapping qubits relative to chain $A$, while chain $C$ has the second largest.
 This produces a total of three chains. \item Since we are using two strategies, the isolated strategy and the grid strategy, we must apply this procedure twice.
 That is, we must find the best three estimated chains for each of the two methods.
 This leads to a final set $S=[A,B,C,D,E,F]$, where $A$, $B$, and $C$ come from the grid strategy, and $D$, $E$, and $F$ come from the isolated strategy.
-Here, chain $A$ represents the optimal chain identified by the grid strategy, while chain $D$ is the optimal chain identified by the isolated strategy. \item We then run layer fidelity on all chains in set $S$ and compare their performance.
-The best $N$-qubit chain for the device is defined as the chain within set $S$ that exhibits the lowest average error per layered gate (EPLG) value, where
+Here, chain $A$ represents the optimal chain identified by the grid strategy, while chain $D$ is the optimal chain identified by the isolated strategy. \item We then run the layer fidelity protocol on all chains in set $S$ and compare their performance.
+The best $N$-qubit chain for the device is defined as the chain within set $S$ that exhibits the lowest average error per layered gate value, EPLG, which can be directly determined from the layer fidelity value, LF, of the full layer.